al6x/nim/criticism.md

 The bigest problem in Computer Science is old and weak human brain, that's not designed for digital world and don't improves every 3 years.
 The future is in languages who would focus on humans and make it easier to work with digital world.

-JS data == code, this is so powerful that it beats other languages by mile.

 Type Infer is not considered important https://forum.nim-lang.org/t/8259#53213